 PURPOSE:

 The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on using the Child Care Formula (CCF) grant award to pay for quality improvement activities.

+This updated letter provides a link to the Workforce Grants and Contracts—Contract Action Request (CAR) request form and offers Boards instructions on submitting it.

 RESCISSIONS: